boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

 Usage guidance: The calling application SHOULD support the intended use of the asset owner in as security conscious manner as possible.
 That is:
 - If the `context` is set to `"local only"`, the calling application SHOULD enable the asset owner to copy-paste the password to the system clipboard for one-time use and then makes a best effort to delete this secret from memory.
-- If the `context` is set to `"export"`, the calling application SHOULD make a best effort to delete the exported secret from memory.
+- If the `context` is set to `"export"`, the calling application SHOULD make a best effort to delete the exported secret from memory immediately after use, e.g., after passing the exported secret (or a value derived from this exported secret) out of the calling application itself.

 Non-normative notes:
 - The context `context` is meant to allow the asset owner the ability to store state at the server as to the intended use of their secret and does NOT provide assurance that the intended use was respected.
 The calling application SHOULD make a best effort to support the intended use in as conservative a manner as possible: